 Where feasible, Electrify America has transitioned to kWh-based pricing.
-In these locations, you pay for the energy your vehicle receives, regardless of temperature, your battery’s capacity, or other variable factors.
+In these locations, you pay for the energy your vehicle receives, regardless of temperature, your battery’s capacity, the time it takes for your vehicle to charge, or other variable factors.

 When you sign up for Electrify America Pass or Pass+ in the mobile app, follow the prompts to add your credit card to your account.
 Then select an amount to automatically load money to your Electrify America balance.